lourenxx/CRUD-API/README.md

 > PROJECT STATUS: Concluded

-This is a basic Flask CRUD API that I made to study the API's concepts.
-This project uses Python, Flask SQLite and Docker.
+This is a basic Flask CRUD API that I made to study API concepts.
+This project uses Python, Flask, SQLite, and Docker.

-You can clone this repo and run it in two different aways if you preffer: In your local machine or in a container.
+You can clone this repo and run it in two different ways if you prefer: on your local machine or in a container.

-> FOR THE BOTH AWAYS YOU NEED TO HAVE PIP INSTALLED IN YOU MACHINE!!!
+> FOR BOTH WAYS, YOU NEED TO HAVE PIP INSTALLED ON YOUR MACHINE!!!

-# RUN LOCAL
+# RUN LOCALLY
-To run the api in your local machine, is advisible that you create a Virtual Environment and put all the archives in it, after that you download the "source/requirement.txt".
+To run the API on your local machine, it is advisable to create a Virtual Environment and place all the files in it.
+After that, download the "source/requirements.txt".

 On Linux: